erickjvallejo/java-testing-bdd/README.md

 ## BDD in Java using Cucumber, JUnit & Spring-Boot

-Behavior Driven Development (BDD) in Java using JUnit4, JUnit5 & Spring-Boot.
+Behavior Driven Development (BDD) in Java using JUnit4, JUnit5, Spring-Boot and Selenium WebDriver.

 ## Running the tests